simonebraga/middleware_technologies_2022/projectA/documentation.md

 The sensors are implemented in C using Contiki-NG and simulated using Cooja, which is able to reproduce the wireless behavior of such devices, which is suitable for the IoT devices' interaction.
 Moreover, Contiki-NG is able to perform light pre-processing on the collected data with a small performance impact.

-The output record of each sensor is structured as follows:
+The output record of each sensor is structured as follows (depending on the outcome of the pre-processing):

 <p align="center">
   <img width=60% src="./resources/record.png" />